World Deaf Leadership

 Field of Study: Special Education

 My name is Namiraa Baljinnyam.
 I was born and raised in Ulaanbaatar, Mongolia.
 I received my education from both hearing and deaf schools.
-When I was a student of the Deaf school, I noticed that most of the students had very poor abilities in our native language, and they received a poor quality of education.
-When I left the school, I promised myself that I would return to the school and help deaf children learn their native language as best as possible.
+When I was a student at the Deaf school, I noticed that most of the students had very poor abilities in our native language, and they received a poor quality of education.
+When I left the school, I promised myself that I would return and help deaf children learn their native language as best as possible.
 To achieve my goal, I decided to educate myself first.
-I graduated from The National University of Mongolia with my BA on linguistics in 2005 because I believed that I should excel in our native language in order to teach it to deaf children.
-Right after graduating with my BA, I enrolled into Mongolian State University of Education and graduated with my MA in Educational Studies.
+I graduated from The National University of Mongolia in 2005 with a B.A. in linguistics because I believed that I should excel in our native language in order to teach it to deaf children.
+Right after graduating, I enrolled at Mongolian State University of Education and graduated with my M.A. in Educational Studies.

-Since that there is no Deaf Education program in Mongolian universities, I dreamed to study at Gallaudet University for a long time.
-Finally, I received the World Deaf Leadership (WDL) Scholarship from the Nippon Foundation, Japan to study at Gallaudet University in 2008.
+Since there is no Deaf Education program at Mongolian universities, I dreamed for a long time of studying at Gallaudet University.
+Finally, I received the World Deaf Leadership (WDL) Scholarship from the Nippon Foundation, Japan, to study at Gallaudet University.

-I enrolled into the Department of Education at Gallaudet University as a graduate student to major in Deaf Education in 2010.
-I learned that Early Intervention is the key to supporting and facilitating deaf children's language acquisition, as well as their cognitive and social/emotional skills.
-Thus, I realized an early intervention program could build a strong foundation for Mongolian deaf education.
-Since that there is no early intervention program for the deaf in Mongolia, my goal is to set up an early intervention program in Mongolia after my graduation from Gallaudet University.
-In order to achieve my goal successfully, I enrolled into an Early Intervention Graduate Certificate Program in conjunction with my Deaf Education major in 2012.
+I enrolled at Gallaudet as a graduate student, majoring in Deaf Education, in 2010.
+I learned that early intervention is the key to supporting and facilitating deaf children's language acquisition, as well as their cognitive and social/emotional skills.
+In 2012 I enrolled into an Early Intervention Graduate Certificate Program in conjunction with my Deaf Education major.
 I am currently further developing my WDL project along with my schoolwork.
 My WDL project is named "The Future in Our Hands."
-It is a proposal for the purpose of establishing an early intervention program in Mongolia.
-I am expecting to graduate from Gallaudet University with my Master's degree in the summer of 2013.
+It is a proposal to establish an early intervention program in Mongolia.
+I graduated from Gallaudet University with my master's degree in the summer of 2013.